Lebanon, Indiana

-Lebanon (/ˈlɛbnən/) is a city in and the county seat of Boone County, Indiana, United States.
-The population was 15,792 at the 2010 census.
+Lebanon is a city in and the county seat of Boone County, Indiana, United States.
+The population was 16,662 at the 2020 census.
 Lebanon is located in central Indiana, approximately 29 mi northwest of downtown Indianapolis and 36 mi southeast of Lafayette.

 History

-Lebanon was founded in 1832.
+Lebanon was officially established on April 30, 1830.
 It was named by a pioneer settler who saw a stand of hickory trees on the site and was reminded of the Biblical cedars of Lebanon.
 The first post office at Lebanon was established in 1832.
+In 1853, Lebanon was incorporated as a town and later became a city in 1875.

 Historical sites

 Lebanon is the home of the Historic Cragun House.
 Built in 1893, it was once the home of Strange Nathaniel Cragun and his family.
 The family travelled the world, and their house is now a living history museum full of the pieces they collected from their travels as well as original furniture from the dwelling.
 This Victorian home is owned and maintained by the Boone County Historical Society and serves as headquarters for the organization.
 The Cragun House has been added to the National Register of Historic Places.

-Also listed on the National Register of Historic Places are the Boone County Courthouse and Oak Hill Cemetery (Lebanon, Indiana).
+Also listed on the National Register of Historic Places are the Boone County Courthouse and Oak Hill Cemetery.